Which of these popular monster books will your kids love and want to read over and over again?

 Monsters can be sweet, giggly, stinky, scary, or creepy.
 Which kind of monsters do your kids prefer?
 (I prefer cute and cuddly!)

-You’ll find picture books and chapter books filled with monsters that boogie, won’t go to sleep, need haircuts, want to make friends, attack villages, and more.
+Below, you’ll find picture books, chapter books, and middle grade books (scroll down for those) about monsters that boogie, won’t go to sleep, need haircuts, want to make friends, attack villages, and other fun characteristics.